-Southern Appalachian Educational Opportunity Center (EOC) is a grant program funded by the U.S. Department of Education and is one of the eight TRiO programs.
+The Southern Appalachian Educational Opportunity Center (EOC) is a grant program funded by the U.S. Department of Education and is one of seven TRiO programs.
 The University of Tennessee at Chattanooga (UTC) is home to several other TRiO programs: Student Support Services, Educational Talent Search, Upward Bound and Upward Bound Math Science.
-GEAR UP, while not an official TRiO program, is also located at UTC.
-All of these programs are part of The Center for Career and Community Education.
+All of these programs are part of The Center for Community Career Education.

-EOC was first funded in 1998.
-Our objectives are to help those that seek a GED, apply to an accredited college, apply for financial aid and enroll in an accredited college.
-We serve 1,000 people each year and target low income, first-generation adults, Veterans and their families, homeless youth, youth in foster care and other disadvantaged groups.
+We help residents who may need one or more of these services: select a high school equivalency degree (GED/HiSet) program, apply to an accredited college, apply for financial aid, and/or enroll in a postsecondary institution.
+We serve 1,000 people each year and target low income, first-generation adults, Veterans and military families, youth in foster care, homeless youth, and other disadvantaged groups.

-We partner with many local agencies and programs to provide college access.
-United Way 211, First Things First, Tennessee National Guard, Partnership for Families and Children, Chattanooga State Community College, Dalton State College, Georgia Northwestern Technical College, University of Tennessee at Chattanooga are only a few of our partners.
+We partner with many community agencies and programs to provide college access services.
+Metropolitan Ministries, United Way 211, MOMentum Network, Tennessee Colleges of Applied Technology (TCAT), First Things First, Tennessee National Guard, Partnership for Families and Children, Southeast Tennessee Veterans Coalition, Chattanooga State Community College, and the University of Tennessee at Chattanooga are only a few of our partners.

 Cynthia Long - Director